aosabook/500lines/contingent/chapter.rst

 was to avoid rebuilding too much.
-We want to avoid rebuilding all three documents every time that ``tutorial.txt`` is changed, since most edits will probably not affect its title but only its body?
+We want to avoid rebuilding all three documents every time that ``tutorial.txt`` is changed, since most edits will probably not affect its title but only its body.
+How can this be accomplished?

 The solution is to make graph recomputation dependent on caching.
 When stepping forward through the recursive consequences of a change,